Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 Take advantage of free entertainment as well, such as the Bellagio fountain shows and Fall of Atlantis at Caesars Palace.

 Also, be sure to look at the latest on Groupon and enjoy discounted attractions and dining.Why pay full price when you can get Las Vegas Shows & Dining for Half Price!

 The buffets in Las Vegas are great but just one of the numerous food options available in the city.
 Branch out and try at least one new restaurant every day.

 Las Vegas offers something for everyone with a vast variety of cuisines.
 Spring for at least one fancy meal or restaurant experience that you wouldn’t try at home, such as a Brazilian steakhouse.

-- The Best Pizza Places in Las Vegas
+- Best Restaurants in Vegas with a View

 Walking across the street